York and York Harbor, Maine

 Beach goers will love York’s beaches.
 Long Sands is best known for its 2 mile stretch of white sand and good surfing action, while Short Sands Beach is popular for its amusement park atmosphere with a carousel, playground and arcade plus restaurants, shops and the Golden Rod candy shop that you can walk to and watch them make salt water taffy (since 1896).

 Cape Neddick is a must visit in York.
 The 1879 Nubble Light is the focal point of Cape Neddick, the most photographed lighthouse in the country arguably.
 A visit to Sohier Park puts you in close proximity to the island Lighthouse, and also gives you views of Boon Island Light.
 So you can't actually go in the lighthouse, it is an island just off shore.
-The Nubble's Park, which features benches for relaxing and reading, is a favorite of residents and visitors alike.
+The Nubble's Park, which features benches for relaxing and reading and picnicing, is a favorite of residents and visitors alike.

-York also draws a large golfing crowd each year, with numerous golf courses like the 18-Hole The Ledges Golf Club or York Golf and Tennis Club.
+York also draws a large golfing crowd each year, with top Maine golf courses like the 18-Hole The Ledges Golf Club or York Golf and Tennis Club.
 York’s Wild Kingdom will keep the kids entertained with Maine’s largest zoo and an amusement park full of rides, games and mini-golf.
 Kayakers will enjoy rowing down York River, 13-miles of smooth sailing that flows directly into the Atlantic Ocean.

 Nature lovers will enjoy Mount Agamenticus, the tallest mountain on the Southern Maine Coast at 692’ above sea level.
 This was once a ski area called Big A. Now, Mount Agamenticus is enjoyed by hikers, mountain bikers, horseback riders and picnickers, making the short hike to the summit for views as far as Boston, Cape Elizabeth and Mount Washington.
+You can hike up Mt A or drive for a picnic with a view.

 Museums of Old York